abdoulayetraore07/Projet_RO/README.md

-# RO_Project : Operations Research & Network Optimization
+# RO_Project : Operational Researchs & Network Optimization

 ## 📌 Description
-This project focuses on **techniques** and **algorithms** in operations research, specifically applied to network problems.
+This project focuses on **techniques** and **algorithms** in operational researchs, specifically applied to network problems.
 The goal is to solve various optimization problems using **MATLAB** and analyze solutions with appropriate algorithms.

 ---